MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/remediate.md

   - This is focused primarily on the source servers being migrated.
 - **Based on the results of the testing activities**
   - This comes from [testing migration activities](../deploy/migration-testing.md) and performing [business testing](../release/business-test.md).
-  - They are focused on the configuration of the replicated destination servers, and any assisting services like load balancers, virtual networks, and storage accounts.
+  - They're focused on the configuration of the replicated destination servers, and any assisting services like load balancers, virtual networks, and storage accounts.
   - These remediation tasks are likely be more iterative; it's common to need to test and remediate through several cycles until all test cases pass.

 ## Tracking remediation activities